tundish/blathnaid/blathnaid/tale/chapters.rst

 -----------

 "When you get inside, seek out the Master of the Guild of Smiths.
-The guild sign looks very like this trivet you carry.
+The Guild sign looks very like this Trivet you carry.
 He will know who sends you by the charm around your neck."

 "Tell him this; that Bláthnaid is of age to marry.
 And now you must go."